 Our results of operations and financial condition are affected by currency exchange rates.
-While crude oil sales are denominated in U.S. dollars, portions of our costs in Gabon are denominated in the local currency (the Central African CFA Franc, or XAF), and our VAT receivable as well as certain liabilities in Gabon are also denominated in XAF.
-A weakening U.S. dollar will have the effect of increasing costs while a strengthening U.S. dollar will have the effect of reducing costs.
-For our VAT receivable in Gabon, a strengthening U.S. dollar will have the effect of decreasing the value of this receivable resulting in foreign exchange losses, and vice versa.
+While crude oil sales are denominated in U.S. dollars, portions of our costs in Gabon are denominated in the local currency (the "Central African CFA Franc", or "XAF"), and our VAT receivable as well as certain liabilities in Gabon are also denominated in XAF.
+A weakening U.S. dollar will have the effect of increasing costs while a strengthening U.S. dollar will have the effect of a strengthening U.S. dollar will have the effect of decreasing the value of this receivable resulting in foreign exchange losses, and vice versa.
 The Gabon local currency is tied to the Euro.
 The exchange rate between the Euro and the U.S. dollar has historically fluctuated in response to international political conditions, general economic conditions and other factors beyond our control.
-As of June 30, 2020, we had net monetary assets of \$6.4 million (XAF 3,775 million) (net to VAALCO) denominated in XAF.
+As of September 30, 2020, we had net monetary assets of \$6.8 million (XAF 3,800 million) (net to VAALCO) denominated in XAF.
 A 10% weakening of the CFA Franc relative to the U.S. dollar would have a \$0.6 million reduction in the value of these net assets.
-For the three and six months ended June 30, 2020, we had expenditures of approximately \$2.9 million and \$5.9 million, respectively, (net to VAALCO), denominated in XAF.
+For the three and nine months ended September 30, 2020, we had expenditures of approximately \$2.9 million and \$8.8 million, respectively, (net to VAALCO), denominated in XAF.